LucasGelgon/BatailleNavale/README.md

 C++

 ## How it works ##
-You should play with two terminals, one for the client and the other one for the server.
+You should play with two terminals, one for the client and the other one for the server. <br>
-The servor starts the game.
+The servor starts the game. <br>
 You can play to the Naval Battle with your friend.

 ## Documentation ##